 Fees quoted are per annum and are subject to an annual increase.

-- GCE A-level ABB – BBB.
-Typical offer ABB, including a B in one of the following subjects: English, History, Economics, Sociology, Politics, Psychology, Geography, Business Studies, Philosophy, Law or Religious Studies indicating critical analysis and communication skills.
+- GCE A-level BBB including Grade B in one of the following subjects: English, History, Economics, Sociology, Politics, Psychology, Geography, Business Studies, Philosophy, Law, Classics or Religious Studies, indicating critical analysis and communication skills.

 - BTEC Level 3 Extended Diploma DDD in a related subject.

-- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3, of which 30 credits must be at Distinction and 15 credits at Merit or higher.
-An interview may be required.
+- Access to Higher Education Diploma Complete and pass a related subject Access course with 45 credits at Level 3 with Merit in all units.
+An interview will be required.